Chapter 1: Impact

 "Help," he croaked weakly, though he doubted anyone could hear him.

 Time lost meaning as he drifted in and out of consciousness.
-Memories flashed before him—his family, his friends, stories he'd yet to write.
 A profound loneliness settled in, and Alex started to weep, his sobs strangled by his shortness of breath.

 "Stay awake," he told himself.
 "Someone will find you.
 Someone must be looking."

-He reached out weakly, fingertips brushing the crystal's surface.
-A jolt of energy surged through him, electrifying every nerve.
-His vision blurred, and a cacophony of sounds flooded his ears—the distant wail of sirens, the crackling of fires, the whisper of the wind carrying voices he couldn't place.
+Contact.
+Energy surged into him, every nerve lit aflame.
+His body convulsed.
+His vision blurred, and a cacophony of sounds flooded his ears, the distant wail of sirens, the crackling of fires, the whisper of the wind carrying voices he couldn't place.
+His vision shattered into images, memories, fire, sound.
+He couldn’t scream.
+He couldn’t breathe.

 He felt a pressure on his arm, then the sensation of being lifted.
 The faint aroma of smoke mixed with the crisp scent of night air.